tendermint/tendermint/spec/abci++/abci++_methods.md

             * If the Application considers that `tx` should not be proposed in this block, e.g., there are other transactions with higher priority, then it should not include it in `ResponsePrepareProposal.txs`.
 However, Tendermint will not remove `tx` from the mempool.
-The Application should be aware that these transactions end up remaining in the mempool longer than needed, taking up space. nevertheless, could lead to a transaction staying in the mempool longer than needed.
+The Application should be aware that these transactions end up remaining in the mempool longer than needed, taking up space.
             * If the Application wants to add a new transaction to the proposed block, then the Application includes it in `ResponsePrepareProposal.txs`.
 In this case, Tendermint will also add the transaction to the mempool.